basecamp/kamal/README.md

 If the script returns a non-zero exit code the command will be aborted.

-There are currently two hooks:
+There is currently one hook:

 - pre-build
-- post-push

 ## Stage of development